bmonews2018/bmonews/en-US/buyer/quotation_and_order.md

 ###  After I had appointed a Supplier and want to cancel the order, how do I do it?

-You can cancel an order from a Supplier after appointed it by go to My MOL > Order > My Enquiry > Appointed tab > Click “Cancel Offer” under the order you will like to cancel
+You can cancel an order from a Supplier after appointed it by go to My MOL > Order > My Enquiry > Appointed tab > Click “Cancel Offer” under the order you will like to cancel.

 Note: Cancelled order is subjected to the Supplier’s approval.
 Supplier will be able to confirm to cancel or disagree to cancel the order.